raddad772/raddad772.github.io/_posts/2022-06-17-emulating-in-javascript.md

 ### Cycle-accurate SNES emulation in JavaScript?
 Are you LITERALLY CRIMINALLY INSANE?
 I can't speak to my sanity, but for some reason I decided to do as much of the development as I can directly on my iPad.
 That seriously limits my options.

 But I think it's possible.
 I've seen a few failed projects, but I'm a senior software engineer.
-I wrote a pretty decent NES 20 years ago.
-I love low-level projects and embedded program.
+I wrote a pretty decent NES emulator 20 years ago.
+I love low-level projects and embedded programming.
 I'm not a fan of JavaScript, but that just adds to the fun, right?

 Right?